Riley-Py/PersonalWebsite-2.0/README.md

 1. Can show off my projects in an easier format
 2. Learning web development
 3. It's fun to configure it yourself and make it original

+NOTE: Currently doing a rework behind the scenes.
+Expect the new website to come out sometime today!